-There are a heap of factors that can impact on the foreign exchange market and currency exchange rates, from politics to the weather.
-While we can't predict how these factors will impact the market, we can have a look at what is happening in the world and the impact it has had on foreign currency so far.
+From politics to weather, plenty of factors can impact the foreign exchange market and currency exchange rates.
+While we can't predict exactly how these factors will impact the market, we can look at what’s happening around the globe and speculate how these events may affect currency markets.

-Here is a snapshot of what's been happening in the world of foreign currency recently, and if any of these changes have had an impact on your travel money, our Travel Money FXperts will gladly help you with any further information you may need.
+To keep you up to speed, we’ve created a snapshot of what's been happening in the world of foreign currency.
+If any of these changes have impacted your travel plans,, our Travel Money FXperts will gladly provide you with any further information.

 #1.
 The Trump Factor Continued

 The USA tends to make headlines for its turbulent political situation on a regular basis, mainly due to President Trump's behaviour.
 From his posturing with Kim Jong-un to his Twitter rants, it’s hard to pinpoint which of his antics are having the biggest impact on the US dollar.

 This instability is making for a rocky time for the USD.
 But you'll need to watch this space to see how it impacts directly on your foreign exchange.

 #2.
 Terror Attacks

 Several European countries have been targeted by terror attacks in the last few years, including the UK, Spain and France.
 Beyond the threat to security, there is another aspect to consider – how these geopolitical events have impacted currency markets.